sasfog/Open-PupilEXT/Misc/Build_env_FAQ.md

 - (Windows-specific:) The library also likely uses a .dll file from Qt, for release build a QtWhatever.dll and for debug build a QtWhateverd.dll.
 These also need to be copied to the Open-PupilEXT/build/src/Release and Open-PupilEXT/build/src/Debug from the Qt compiled library collection, found under the folder where you installed Qt.

 ---

+PROBLEM:

+Any arbitrary vcpkg package is "not found", so cannot be downloaded.

+SOLUTION:

+Likely, your vcpkg submodule inside the project is not up to date (relative to your local state of the PupilEXT repo), and likely an older version of vcpkg in general.
+Try running bootstrap-vcpkg bat or sh script inside your 3rdparty/vcpkg folder.
+If that did anything, try loading/configuring cmake (preparatory-step of compiling) again.
+If the bootstrap script did not do anything, but instead said that your local vcpkg submodule is up-to-date (but evidently it is old, as its date is years old) then likely your head is detached in your local copy of vcpkg, and needs to be checked out to a recent (needed) version of vcpkg.
+Check the details yourself, and resolve upcoming steps as necessary.

+---

+PROBLEM:

+Cannot upgrade vcpkg, git says head detached.

+SOLUTION:

+When in a terminal window inside 3rdparty/vcpkg directory, use git checkout to the exact commit hash that you find in your downloaded PupilEXT project vcpkg.json, mentioned as the builtin-baseline, e.g.: `git checkout b509a07261b982f35c663bf638aae5f77877d207`

+And then run the bootstrap-vcpkg script in 3rdparty/vcpkg directory:
+`./bootstrap-vcpkg.sh`

+And then install the dependencies on that vcpkg state:
+`./vcpkg install`

+---
 ---
 ### Windows-specific: